 It seems like such a great concept.
 Roll fruit around in a big bowl of sugar and then eat it….WHY NOT?

 So, I finally did it.
 I started small but small is good.
 Really good.
 Like a box of natural Sweet-Tarts just waiting to be opened, these vanilla Sugared Cranberries are like natures holiday gift to you.
 These little gems are amazing and surprisingly addictive.
 I always see these in magazines as a garnish to much more complex recipes.
 But this Vanilla Sugared Cranberries recipe is so easy and you can make them up to 2 days in advance.

-Vanilla Sugared Cranberries are such a treat.
+Sugared Cranberries are such a treat, they’re essentially candied cranberries and made much the same way you’d make other candied fruits.
 Dating back to, well, I don’t even know when….these little sparkling beauties were around before wax fruit was in fashion.

 They’re fantastic for garnish cocktails, desserts or piled high in a bowl for a simple, yet festive, centerpiece.
 String them with some popcorn and hand on your treat for a simple decoration your cat will LOVE to nibble on.
 Or not.